ahmedkaludi/ads-for-wp/readme.txt

 == Changelog ==

 = 1.0.9 (26th November 2018) =
-* New Feature: Responsive size option
+* New Feature: Responsive Size Option
 * New Feature: New Visitor Conditions (URL Parameters)
 * New Feature: Advance option in display type between the content.
 Display ads using different html elements count on content.
 Example div, img etc.)
 * Label Changed: Renamed some labels for better understanding of context